-Date and Place: Thursdays in Room 32-349.
+Date and Place: Thursdays and hybrid (live in 32-349/online via Zoom).
 For detailed dates see below!

 In the Scientific Computing Seminar we host talks of guests and members of the SciComp team as well as students of mathematics, computer science and engineering.
 Everbody interested in the topics is welcome.

 SC Seminar: Michael Herbst